chung-leong/react-seq/doc/settings.md

 ## Available settings

 * `ssr` - "server" or "hydrate" or `false`.
 When `ssr` is set to "server", components that use [defer](./defer.md) will see the delay gets extended to Infinity, causing all intermediate content updates to be ignored.
 In addition, generators created by [`useSequentialState`](./useSequentialState.md) and [`useProgressState`](./useProgressiveState) are immediately shutdown after returning their initial states.
-Setting `ssr` to "hydrate" has the same effect on rendering deferment but no impact on the state hooks.
+Setting `ssr` to "hydrate" has the same effect on rendering deferment but has no impact on the state hooks.
-* `ssr_time_limit` - `<number>` Duration in milliseconds within which components must yield displayable contents during server-side rendering (i.e. `ssr` = "server" or "hydrate").
-Failing to do so means the use of the [timeout](./timeout.md) content or blank if none is set.
-The default is 3000.
+* `ssr_timeout` - `<number>` Duration in milliseconds within which components must yield displayable contents during server-side rendering (i.e. `ssr` = "server").
+The default is `3000`.
+* `ssr_timeout_handler` - `<AsyncFunction>` or `null`.
+Function that gets called when a timeout occurs.
+Its return value will be sent as the affected component's content.
+The default is `null` (component will be blank).

 ## Notes

-The helper functions provided by `react-seq/server` and `react-seq/client` will set `ssr` on your behalf.
-You have no need to worry about it if you choose to use these helpers.
+The helper functions provided by [`react-seq/server`](./server-side.md) and [`react-seq/client`](./client-side.md) will set `ssr` on your behalf.
+You have no need to worry about it if you choose to use the provided helpers.